 - Text message

-Regardless of which you choose, make sure your sales team is constantly checking that channel for hot leads that they should follow up with immediately.
+Regardless of which you choose, make sure your sales team is constantly checking that channel for hot leads who they should follow up with.

 Nurture Emails Based On Activity Other Than Form Submissions

 While nurture email workflows after content downloads are essential, form submissions shouldn’t be the only trigger for these workflows.
-With HubSpot, you have the ability to put contacts that visit certain website pages into workflows.
+With HubSpot, put contacts who visit certain website pages into workflows.

-Now, lead scoring could be a 2,500-word blog on its own (and is on HubSpot!), but the gist of it is that you are able to assign positive and negative “scores” to actions contacts take in emails and on your website, as well as attributes from their data.
+Trigger these workflows by lead scoring.
+Lead scoring could be a 2,500-word blog on its own (and is on HubSpot!), but the gist of it is that you are able to assign positive and negative “scores” to actions contacts take in emails and on your website, as well as attributes from their data.

-For example, if I want to put leads into a nurture that visit the “contact us” page but don’t submit the form, I would set something up like this:
+For example, if I want leads in a nurture workflow after visiting the “contact us” page but not submitting the form, I would set something up like this:

-Or, if I want to trigger a nurture based off of a variety of actions that I have scored in HubSpot’s lead scoring, I would have a workflow start once a contact reaches a score of X:
+Or, if I want to trigger a nurture workflow based off of a variety of actions I scored in HubSpot’s lead scoring, my workflow can start once a contact reaches a score of X:

 Pro tip: if you want your emails to only go out during the week, in your workflow go to settings → specific times and select the days/times it should execute.

-Leads inevitably get lost in the day-to-day operations of your business, so it’s important to have processes in place to catch them and bring them back into the fold.
-Having a workflow for inactive contacts is extremely beneficial for both the marketing and sales sides.
+Leads inevitably get lost in the day-to-day operations of your business, so it’s important to establish processes to catch them and bring them back into the fold.
+A workflow for inactive contacts is extremely beneficial for both the marketing and sales sides.

-For sales, qualified leads that were handed off to them can sometimes stall out or have other leads take priority.
+For sales, qualified leads handed off to them can sometimes stall out or other leads take priority.
 When this happens, reps sometimes put them on the back burner or forget about them entirely.
 Those are already qualified leads that could be easy pickings for new business!

 To alert your reps to follow up with these forgotten leads, create a workflow like the one below:

 Feel free to put your own timeframe in the second criteria.
-With this workflow, reps will always be alerted of leads that were once qualified but fell through the cracks for some reason.
-After they reach out if they find out that the lead is no longer sales-ready, have them revert the lifecycle stage back to an MQL so that lead can continue getting nurtured.
+With this workflow, reps will always be alerted of leads once qualified but fell through the cracks for some reason.
+If they find out the lead is no longer sales-ready, revert the lifecycle stage back to an MQL so the lead can continue getting nurtured.